chrispymm/chrispymm.co.uk/posts/20200110-components-in-rails-without-a-frontend-framework.md

 title: Refactoring a Rails App to use Components
 permalink: "posts/{{ title | slug }}/index.html"
 date: 2020-01-10
-tags: post
 ---

-Early Last year we wanted to overhaul the user interface of our app.
-I was keen to improve the structure of the app and ensure that the code became more readable and maintainable - at that point the app was about 6 years old and contained some pretty gnarly views!
+Early last year we wanted to overhaul the user interface of our app.
+I was keen to improve the structure of the app and ensure that the code became more readable and maintainable - at that point the app was about 6 years old and some of the view code had become overly complex and hard to follow.

+<!--more-->

 What I wanted was all the benifits of a reusable component library, without having to rebuild the whole UI using a javascript framework.
 The solution I found was [komponent](https://github.com/komposable/komponent).

-<!--more-->

 Komponent is a rails gem that provides a way of structuring and managing your front-end code in a component-based manner.
 It uses Rails view_contexts and webpack configuration to allow you to create rails view components.